streaming-algorithms/count_min_sketch/README.md

 #### Definition:
 The **count-min sketch** is a probabilistic data structure that serves as a frequency table of events in stream of data.
 It uses hash functions to map events to frequencies.
-It uses only sub-linear space ate the expense of over-counting some events due to collisions.
+It uses only sub-linear space at the expense of over-counting some events due to collisions.
 The Count-min sketch structure is a table of **w** columns, **d** rows and **d** hash function (one hash function by row).